iconicsudip/chatbot_flow_builder/README.md

    - Saves the flow.
    - Shows an error if there are more than one nodes and more than one node has empty target handles.

+## Bonus Features
+- User can delete nodes
+- Save changes button will only enable when some changes are made by user.

 ## Technologies Used

 - ReactFlow: Building the flow builder interface.